-forty winks: a short sleep, especially during the day
+The expression forty winks denotes a short sleep, especially during the day.

 Here, the noun wink means a closing of the eyes for sleep.
 This sense has survived in the phrases not to sleep, or get, a wink, and not to get a wink of sleep, which both mean not to sleep at all.
 (This noun is from the verb to wink in its obsolete original sense of to close one’s eyes.)

 The cardinal number forty has not only been used to denote the product of four and ten, but also as an indefinite term for a large number.
 There are frequent biblical references to forty days which mean no more than for a long time, and because of this frequency, the number forty came to have an almost sacrosanct quality, as the English clergyman and schoolmaster Ebenezer Cobham Brewer (1810-97) explained in Dictionary of Phrase and Fable (1st edition – London, 1870):